 A claim file, also known as the “administrative record,” is the foundation of all ERISA claims.
 In the simplest terms, your claim file is a collection of all the documents and records you have sent to the insurance company, from your initial application to any other supporting information that you have submitted.
 The insurance company is required to consider all of the information included in your claim file when making a decision and considering any internal appeal that you bring.
 Should a lawsuit need to be filed in your case, the court will be largely limited to looking at the information contained in your claim file.
 That bears repeating: If you fail to submit any relevant supporting documents or records to the insurance company, you likely will lose out on access to that information in court.
 Do not let this happen to you, as it could devastate your case.
 Work with a Belmont ERISA attorney who can make sure that you file a strong claim and appeal.

-At Roberts Disability Law, our Belmont ERISA lawyers are standing by, ready to help you with your claim.
+At Roberts Disability Law, P.C., our Belmont ERISA lawyers are standing by, ready to help you with your claim.
 To schedule your free, no obligation case evaluation, please call our main office today at (510) 230-2090 or reach out to us directly through our website.

 LEAVE YOUR MESSAGE